 - Bracing.
 In some instances a cervical collar or brace may be recommended to help provide some rest for the cervical spine.

 - Medications.
-In addition to the anti-inflammatory medications mentioned above, narcotic agents (pain killers) might be used on a temporary basis to help reduce the pain and discomfort from a cervical herniated disc.
+In addition to the anti-inflammatory medications mentioned above, narcotic agents (painkillers, or opioids) might be used on a temporary basis to help reduce the pain and discomfort from a cervical herniated disc.
 Also, muscle relaxants or certain anti-depressants may help reduce the nerve-type pain (neuropathic pain) and help restore normal sleep patterns.

 Physicians who provide the above treatments for a cervical herniated disc may include family practitioners, physiatrists (physical medicine and rehabilitation physicians), osteopathic physicians, neurologists, and orthopedic spine surgeons or neurosurgeons.
 Chiropractors and physical therapists may also provide some of the above treatments for a cervical herniated disc in their respective areas of specialization.